Wycliffe Hall Study Week 2026

 We are looking to foster community within the attendees, but also integrate guests into the wider community of the Hall as this will be during the University term.

-All meals will be included in the ticket price.
+All meals and accommodation will be included in the ticket price of £800 per person.
 Breakfast, lunch and dinner will be served in the Dining Hall from dinner on Sunday to lunch on Friday.

 There is also a number of tea, coffee and cake breaks for you to get to know each other and our teaching staff.
 This is a great time to ask about the content, Oxford or life studying at Wycliffe.
 Please notify us of any dietary requirements as soon as possible as we can accommodate nearly all allergies and dietary types with sufficient notice.